 8. Toning of Legs

 As you can see, rock climbing is not only a fun activity, but also one that can be extremely helpful for health and weight loss.
-If you keep going at it, it can even bring you to explore new outdoor destinations.
+If you keep going at it, it can even bring you to explore new outdoor destinations in countries like Germany, Vietnam and more.
 As long as you couple your climbing and training with a healthy, balanced diet, you’ll be on your way to your fittest and healthiest self in no time.